 A Centuries-Old Tradition

 The origins of moonshine can be traced back across the Atlantic to Scotland and Ireland.
 In these Celtic countries, making and drinking whiskey were time-honored traditions.
-When Scottish and Irish immigrants made their way to the Smokies beginning in 1620, they used local corn to distill whiskey for their community to enjoy.
+When Scottish and Irish immigrants made their way to Appalachia, they used local corn to distill whiskey for their community to enjoy.

-For over two centuries, Smoky Mountain residents made whiskey without any trouble.
+For decades, Smoky Mountain residents made whiskey without any trouble.
 However, everything changed when the federal government passed a new $2 per gallon excise tax on whiskey.
 This 20 cents hike in the tax proved too much for many folks in the mountains, so they simply stopped paying it.

 Moonshine is Born